needle-mirror/com.unity.services.authentication/README.md

 * `AuthenticationService.Instance.GetPlayerInfoAsync()`
   * This function returns the `PlayerId`, `CreatedAt` and `ExternalIds` properties for an authorized player
   * If you are not authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.GetPlayerNameAsync()`
+  * This function returns the name for the current player.
+It also caches it locally.
+  * If no name has been set, this will return null.
+  * If you are not authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.UpdatePlayerNameAsync(string playerName)`
+  * This function attempts to update the current player name.
+It also caches it locally.
+  * If you are not authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+  * If the provided player name is invalid, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.InvalidParameters`.
 * `AuthenticationService.Instance.SignOut(bool clearCredentials = false)`
     * This triggers the sign-out process, which will reset the session’s access token.
 By default, the session token is preserved to allow the player to sign in to the same account.
   * You can optionally clear the credentials (player id, session token) by setting the clearCredentials flag to true.